iLib-js/ilib-mono-webos/packages/ilib-loctool-webos-javascript/README.md

 # ilib-loctool-webos-javascript

-ilib-webos-loctool-javascript is a plugin for the loctool that allows it to read and localize JavaScript files.
+ilib-loctool-webos-javascript is a plugin for loctool that allows it to read and localize JavaScript files.
 This plugin is optimized for the webOS platform.

 ### JavaScript FileType

-This plugin expects to be used [iLib](https://github.com/iLib-js/iLib) library directory or [Enact](https://enactjs.com/) framework to internationalize your JavaScript code.
+This plugin expects to be used with the [iLib](https://github.com/iLib-js/iLib) library or [Enact](https://enactjs.com/) framework to internationalize your JavaScript code.
 It extracts string usages used in the examples below by considering them as strings that need to be translated.
 * [getString](https://ilib-js.github.io/iLib/docs/api/jsdoc/ResBundle.html#getString) from iLib
 * [$L](https://enactjs.com/docs/modules/i18n/$L/) from Enact framework